ChristianLieven/memote-m-capsulatus/README.md

 * `13.
 Fixing compartments.ipynb`: Fixes SBML error that occured due to metabolites being in a compartment that was not formally defined.

 * `Model 15 Calculations.ipynb`: Interactive notebook to allow parameter exploration and growth in different conditions.

+## Complementary Data

+* `putative_transporter_genes_not_considered.xls`: Combined output from PsortB 3.0, TransportDB and TCDB for genes which were not pursued in this study either because the transport mechanism or the substrate(s) were unclear.
+In the future, these could be looked at when improving the model.